nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `list /e [/a]` <br>

 > Events that are completed will not be shown by default.
-> An `/a` optional flag will request dowat to list all events, both completed and passed.
+> An `/a` optional flag will request the TaskBook to list all events, both completed and passed.

 Examples:
 * `list /e `<br>